Authorization for Use of Military Force of 2001: Biden administration

+Second Trump administration

+The 2001 AUMF was used as a justification for the 2025 United States strikes on Venezuelan boats.
+Amid criticism that drug smuggling is neither a form of terrorism nor an armed attack, the Trump administration deported survivors of one attack to other countries to avoid court challenges to continued detention without evidence or the legal justification for the action.

+Use by the US government

-The AUMF has also been cited by a wide variety of US officials as justification for continuing US military actions all over the world.
+The AUMF has also been cited by a wide variety of US officials as justification for continuing military actions all over the world.
 Often the phrase "Al-Qaeda and associated forces" has been used by these officials.
-However, that phrase does not appear in the AUMF, but is instead an interpretation of the 2001 AUMF by U.S. Presidents Bush, Obama, and Trump.
-The U.S. government has formally used the term in litigation, including a March 2009 Department of Justice brief as well as the 2012 National Defense Authorization Act.
+However, that phrase does not appear in the AUMF, but is instead an interpretation of the 2001 AUMF by presidents Bush, Obama, and Trump.
+The US government has formally used the term in litigation, including a March 2009 Department of Justice brief as well as the 2012 National Defense Authorization Act.

-According to a report by the Congressional Research Service, published May 11, 2016, at that time the 2001 AUMF had been cited 37 times in connection with actions in 14 countries and on the high seas.
+According to a report by the Congressional Research Service |(CRS), published May 11, 2016, at that time the 2001 AUMF had been cited 37 times in connection with actions in 14 countries and on the high seas.
 The report stated that "Of the 37 occurrences, 18 were made during the Bush Administration, and 19 have been made during the Obama Administration."
 The countries that were mentioned in the report included Afghanistan, Cuba (Guantanamo Bay), Djibouti, Eritrea, Ethiopia, Georgia, Iraq, Kenya, Libya, the Philippines, Somalia, Syria and Yemen.

-An updated Congressional Research Service report, published February 16, 2018, documented 2 additional citations of the AUMF by the Obama Administration and 2 citations of the AUMF by the Trump Administration.
+An updated CRS report, published February 16, 2018, documented two additional citations of the AUMF by the Obama administration and two citations of the AUMF by the Trump administration.

+Efforts for repeal

+The 2001 AUMF has been widely perceived as a bill that grants the president powers to unilaterally wage perpetual "worldwide wars".
+Both Republican and Democratic senators have led calls to repeal the AUMF, especially after the Biden administration's escalation of military campaigns in Somalia since 2021.

+Senator Chris Murphy criticized the Biden administration's unilateral strikes as setting a "very dangerous precedent", urging Biden to first seek separate congressional authorization rather than using the AUMF.
+Republican Senators Rand Paul (whose father, Ron Paul, voted for it), Mike Lee, Mike Braun and JD Vance introduced the "End Endless Wars Act" Bill in June 2023, seeking the repeal of the 2001 AUMF.
+According to Rand Paul, the 2001 AUMF has been used to justify a "worldwide war, all the time, everywhere, forever."
+Mike Braun criticized the 2001 AUMF for authorizing US presidents to unilaterally wage foreign wars without any consultation with the American public.